 Quinoa is super simple to make and chock full of health benefits.
-If you’re not already eating it every day (like us), here are some tips to start incorporating it into your recipe rotation.
+If you’re not already eating it every day (like us), here are some tips for how to eat quinoa and start incorporating it into your recipe rotation.

 1. Make more than you need.